 Environmental Change Biodiversity Network (ECBN)

 Climate change and air pollution are likely to cause substantial changes in ecosystems.
 It is important that these changes are monitored, so that policy and management techniques can be developed to minimise adverse impacts on biodiversity on the basis of reliable scientific evidence.
-Plans for a new UK research programme and network of sites to address this issue were developed in a project led by the NERC Centre for Ecology & Hydrology.
-Since then, Automatic Weather Stations have been installed at some English and Welsh sites, forming the Environmental Change Biodiversity Network (ECBN), which is linked to the existing Environmental Change Network, substantially increasing its spatial coverage across the UK.
+Plans for a UK research programme and network of sites to address this issue were developed in a project led by the NERC Centre for Ecology & Hydrology.
+Since then, Automatic Weather Stations have been installed at English and Welsh sites, forming the Environmental Change Biodiversity Network (ECBN), which is closely linked to the existing Environmental Change Network, substantially increasing its spatial coverage across the UK.

 What kind of network is the ECBN?